Begin the New Year on a Better Workflow.

 Functions of Nominal Accounts and Real Accounts

-- Facilitate accurate categorization of transactions, ensuring precise calculations and reliable financial reports.
+• Facilitate accurate categorization of transactions for reliable reports.

-- Simplify the preparation of financial position reports, such as calculating retained earnings or losses.
+• Simplify preparation of retained earnings or loss reports.

-- Optimize cash flow reporting by integrating with CRM-Sales systems for better tracking of outstanding invoices.
+• Optimize cash flow reporting with CRM-Sales integration.

 Temporary accounts provide a detailed view of income and expenses, but manual methods require extra accuracy to avoid errors.
 Accounting software can greatly streamline the process, ensuring faster and more accurate financial reporting.